sreekanths-24/DreamMaker/README.md

 - **Dreams**: Add, edit, and delete dreams or short-term goals.
 - **Todos**: Create, update, and delete todos associated with your dreams.
 - **Events**: Manage events relevant to your dreams, such as deadlines or milestones.
-- **Generate PDF Report**: Download a PDF report containing details of your dreams, todos, and events.

 ## Contributing